qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

    The user profile folder can be opened from within QGIS using the :guilabel:`Open Active Profile Folder`.
 #.
-The new profile opens a new instance of QGIS, using a clean and unchanged
+A new instance of QGIS is started, using a clean
-   configuration from installation.
+   configuration.
 You can then set your custom configurations.

 As each user profile contains isolated settings, plugins and history they can be great for different workflows, demos, users of the same machine, or testing settings, etc.